 - Answer this question for yourself: In what areas of my life must I succeed at all costs?
 Make an actual list.

 - Commit to reading one chapter from book of Proverbs every day for one month.
 At the end of 31 days, you will have read the entire book.

 - From your reading, choose just one nugget of wisdom to apply to an area of your life that MUST succeed.
 Then do that one nugget all day long.

 Proverbs offers us hope as it looks to the desired end of our lives, and it challenges us to think backward along its logical course.

-Question: Have you ever read the book of Proverbs in a month.
-Was it beneficial?
+Question: Have you ever read the book of Proverbs in a month?
 You can leave a comment by clicking here.